alex-lt-kong/devops/rpi/README.md

   * Save `<username>:<hashed password>` to `/tmp/sdcard-boot/userconf`

-## Enable with sharing in AP mode
+## Enable Wi-Fi sharing in AP mode

+* USB Wi-Fi adapters that support AP mode on Raspberry Pi OS are pretty rare.
+Can find a list of them [here](https://elinux.org/RPi_USB_Wi-Fi_Adapters)

 * Finishing all steps using headless SSH is possible but risky, preparing physical keyboard and monitor would make the process much safer.

-* Install `hostapd` and `dnsmasq`: `apt-get -y install hostapd bridge-utils `.
+* Install `hostapd` and optionally `bridge-utils`: `apt-get -y install hostapd bridge-utils`.

 * Disable them for the time being: `systemctl stop hostapd`.

+* Enable predictable network interface naming with `raspi-config` if needed.

 * Append `denyinterfaces wlan0` and `denyinterfaces eth0` to `/etc/dhcpcd.conf`
-to disable dynamic IP allocation to the subject WLAN interface.
+to disable dynamic IP allocation to the subject ethernet and WLAN interfaces.

 * Append the following to `/etc/network/interfaces` to define a new network bridge.
 ```